Rmgs123/Android_Studio/README.md

 # Task 2

 Layout of the first three application screens.
-Currently without the images.